Fox says Brennaman won’t announce NFL games after slur

 The son of Hall of Fame broadcaster Marty Brennaman, Thom has called major league games for 33 years and has been with Fox Sports for the past 27, covering primarily baseball and football.

-Marty Brennaman told The Cincinnati Enquirer on Wednesday night, “As a dad, I hurt for him,.
+Marty Brennaman told the Enquirer on Wednesday night, ”As a dad, I hurt for him,.
 What he said is not a reflection of who Thom Brennaman is.
 I know that’s not him.
 But I also feel terrible for the people the comment offended.”